jamielob/reloader/README.md

 ```
 Reloader.configure({
   check: 'everyStart', // Check for new code every time the app starts
   checkTimer: 3000,  // Wait 3 seconds to see if new code is available
-	refresh: 'startAndResume', // Refresh to already downloaded code on both start and resume
+  reload: 'startAndResume', // Reload to already downloaded code on both start and resume
   idleCutoff: 1000 * 60 * 10  // Wait 10 minutes before treating a resume as a start
     launchScreenDelay: 100 // After reload, wait 100ms before hiding the launch screen
 });
 ```

 These default options will make sure that your app is up to date every time a user starts your app, or comes back to it after 10 minutes of being idle.

 Another popular configuration is:

 ```
 Reloader.configure({
   check: 'firstStart', // Only make an additonal check the first time the app ever starts
   checkTimer: 5000,  // Wait 5 seconds to see if new code is available on first start
-	refresh: 'start' // Only refresh to already downloaded code on a start and not a resume
+  reload: 'start' // Only reload to already downloaded code on a start and not a resume
 });
 ```